 - Smoke damage – both sudden and accidental

 - Freezing of plumbing, heating and fire protection systems

 Did you know that typical homeowners policies offer what is called dwelling protection?
 This means that it not only covers the home itself but also covered structures that are attached to it, such as a garage or deck.
 Your policy may also contain other structure protection, which could cover a detached garage, tool shed or even your fence.

 Notably, homeowners insurance doesn’t just cover your home itself—but it also covers what is inside the home.
 One important aspect to consider when determining your coverage for personal property is the dollar limits for which you are covered.

 While protection from mother nature is vital, most homeowners insurance also covers bodily injury liability.
 A typical homeowners insurance provides liability coverage when someone who is not living with you is injured while on your property.

 As insurance experts and your western Massachusetts neighbors who live and work where you do, The Dowd Insurance Agencies will help you analyze and determine the best homeowners insurance coverage for you.
-Contact a Dowd Agent today to review your homeowner’s coverage options.
+And if you rent, it’s important to note your landlord’s insurance does not cover your personal belongings, so we can advise you about renters insurance.
+Contact a Dowd Agent today to review your coverage options.